bhasingu/swarm-localization/README.md

 - 2D localization for a swarm of milli-robots is simulated in a known environement using inter-robot communication and laser range scans of the environment.
 - GMM clustering to group point-cloud and Hough Line Transform to extract 2D features from point-cloud
 - Extended kalman filter and point-cloud alignment algorithms implemented the state estimation process
+- "stage_ros" and "swarm_localization" are catkin packages
+- "swarm_localization" package is created by me to implement the concept

 # System Requirements and Installations